 - Been offered a job with a new company

 Situations like these give you leverage and make it more likely you’ll get a “yes” response.
-Although you may be tempted to wait until your next annual salary discussion to express dissatisfaction with your pay, this isn’t necessarily the best time as money decisions have most likely already been made.
+That's why it's great to highlight them when you're trying to figure out how to get a raise.
+You may be tempted to wait until your next annual salary discussion to express dissatisfaction with your pay.
+But this isn’t necessarily the best time, as money decisions have most likely already been made.
 Instead, take the lead on when the conversation will happen.
 Be intentional about not only what you’ll say, but also when you’ll say it.

 Approaching the salary conversation with specific examples of how much people in similar roles to yours get paid will dramatically boost the odds of your boss agreeing to your request for more money.
 Sites like Glassdoor.com and Payscale.com have completely changed the game on conducting salary research.
 With a few simple clicks, it’s possible to find the average pay for virtually any role at any company.

-Being armed with information to support your request for a higher salary is the single most important aspect of the salary negotiation process – and often heavily influences the outcome in a positive way.
+Being armed with information to support your request for a higher salary is the single most important aspect of the salary negotiation process.
+It often heavily influences the outcome in a positive way.

 If your boss usually prefers a more laid-back style, now isn’t the time to suddenly get super formal.
-If she prefers to have meetings in the late afternoon, don’t schedule your salary conversation at 9 am.
+Does she prefer to have meetings in the late afternoon?
+Don’t schedule your salary conversation at 9 am.
 If she likes a detailed agenda outlining meeting topics ahead of time, be sure you give her one.

 Switching the style of communication you and your boss usually have can cause confusion and put her in an uncomfortable headspace.
-When people are uncomfortable, they’re less receptive to the information being presented to them.
+She may be less receptive to the information you present to her.
 Don’t get trapped in the belief that because the subject is money, you have to be more stuffy and formal in your approach.
 How do you and your boss normally interact?
 Go with that.

-When asking for a raise, avoid the urge to start speaking in code or beating around the bush.
+How to get a raise?
+Avoid the urge to start speaking in code or beating around the bush.
 Although it can be challenging (due to your nerves getting the best of you), the best approach is to be clear and to the point.

 Being straightforward also helps keep your emotions in check.
 Emotions like: anxiety, anger, nervousness, and fear can sabotage your efforts to have a constructive conversation about your money goals and expectations.
-Creating bulleted speaking points that are direct and to the point can help you keep the conversation on track and avoid getting sidetracked.
+Create bulleted speaking points that are direct and to the point.
+Doing so can help you keep the conversation on track and avoid getting sidetracked.